Adapting Behaviour via Intrinsic Reward: A Survey and Empirical Study: Adapting the Behavior of a Horde of Demons

-Maximizing intrinsic reward as presented in this paper is not a form of exploration, it's a mechanism for defining good behavior.
-In our state-less prediction task, sufficient exploration was provided by the stochastic behavior policy.
-The stochasticity of the policy combined with the intrinsic reward allowed the learning system to discover good policies.
-In the switched task, the behavior was able to adapt to abrupt and unanticipated change to the target distributions.
-In this case, AutoStep did not decay the step-size parameters too low, ensuring the policy occasionally sampled all the actions.
+Maximizing intrinsic reward as presented in this paper is not a form of exploration, it's the objective of the learning system---the agent must explore in order to maximize the intrinsic reward.
+The intrinsic rewards do not provide a bonus to help improve exploration.
+In our stateless prediction task, sufficient exploration was provided by the stochastic behavior policy.
 This will not always be the case, and additional exploration will likely be needed.
-The objective of this paper was to define good behaviors for multi-prediction learning through the lens of intrinsic reward and internal measures of learning.
 Efficient exploration is an open problem in reinforcement learning.
 Combining the ideas advocated in this paper with exploration bonuses or planning could work well, but this topic is left to future work.